 By 1999, Pike Place Market named the gum wall an official tourist attraction.
 Today, people flock to the wall just as much as any other attraction in town.

-Who ever thought people’s used gum would bring so many people to a small alley?
-I always enjoy taking friends and family to the gum wall just to see and hear their reactions.
+Who ever thought used gum would bring so many people to a small alley?
+I always enjoy taking friends and family just to see and hear their reactions.
 Everyone is always in awe of it, probably because it is so out of the ordinary, and also a little gross.
 It was once named one of the germiest tour attractions in the world (listed only after the Blarney Stone in Ireland), which is not the most desirable thing following a global pandemic.